99designs/gqlgen/docs/content/introduction.md

 ## Getting help

-If you think you've found bug, or something isnt behaving the way you think it should please raise an [issue](https://github.com/99designs/gqlgen/issues) on github.
+If you think you've found a bug, or something isn't behaving the way you think it should please raise an [issue](https://github.com/99designs/gqlgen/issues) on github.

 ## Talks